Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Introduction

 To obtain a metric measure space which is a candidate for the role of $X'$, we reconstruct in our context Liu's ideas \cite{Liu2011} and build a Busemann-type function $u:\tilde{X}\to\mathbb{R}$ in $D_{loc}(\Delta)$, which is regular enough to admit a Regular Lagrangian Flow $F:\mathbb{R}\times \tilde{X}\to \tilde{X}$ associated to $\nabla u$ (in the sense of Ambrosio-Trevisan \cite{AT}).
+The issue with the noncompact space here is dealt with by making use of the good cut-off functions of \cite{MN} and the local uniqueness of the Regular Lagrangian Flow.
 The trajectories $F_{(\cdot)}(x)$ of our flow induce a partition of $\tilde{X}$.
 The high regularity of $u$ provides useful information on how the reference measure $\tilde{m}$ changes under the flow.
-Moreover, an analysis of how the Cheeger energy of Sobolev functions changes once composed with the flow shows that a representative of $F$ can be chosen such that the maps $F_t$ are bi-Lipschitz.
+Still, the regularity of the Regular Lagrangian Flow takes serious effort, using the heat flow to regularize first and some uniform estimate following the ideas of \cite{DePG}.
+With the regularity issue addressed, an analysis of how the Cheeger energy of Sobolev functions changes once composed with the flow shows that a representative of $F$ can be chosen such that the maps $F_t$ are bi-Lipschitz.
 Then we proceed to obtain estimates of the local Lipschitz constants of F.

 Therefore, the natural candidate for $X'$ is $u^{-1}(0)$, the slice at time $0$ of the partition induced by $F$, endowed with the natural intrinsic metric and an appropriately defined measure which agrees with the data provided by $F$.
 Given that $X' $ is non compact the measure defined on it is written in a similar way to \cite{Gig} and not as in \cite{DePG}.
 The proof that it is a complete, separable and geodesic space is more involved than in \cite{Gig} and \cite{DePG}.
 In \cite{Gig}, the distance in $X'$ can be seen as the restriction of the metric of $\tilde d$ and in \cite{DePG} $X'$ is compact.
-It is also shown that $X'$ is locally doubling and not doubling as in \cite{DePG}.
+We also have to show that $X'$ is locally doubling and not doubling as in \cite{DePG}.